raymri/Customer-360-Data-Warehouse/README.md

 - Analyzes customer value segments
 - Supports interactive filtering by year, customer status, country, and segment

+## Business Impact

+This dashboard helps stakeholders quickly compare overall customer performance with segment-level behavior.
+It supports faster decision-making by showing which customer segments contribute the most revenue, how many customers belong to each segment, and how order activity differs across segments.

 ## Tools Used

 - Power BI